Xeonigs/BBBadenGitHubBlog/_posts/2021-8-30-a-normal-from.md

+---
+layout: post
-# xHTML: A normal Form
+title: xHTML: A normal Form
+---

 How to make a normal form to submit anything to your JavaBean Class.